Red Velvet Macarons

 Step #6: Rest the Piped Macarons

 Then let the macarons rest until they form a skin.
-This usually takes about 30 minutes in my kitchen but can vary based on humidity.
+This usually takes about 30 minutes in my kitchen, but it can vary based on humidity.

 image of red velvet macarons that have been rested to form a skin before being baked